What Happens to Your Body When You Eat Cheese Every Day

 Getty Images

-You May Reach Your Daily Calcium Intake
+It May Help You Reach Your Daily Calcium Intake

 It is recommended that adults between the ages of 19 and 50 get 1,000 milligrams of calcium daily.
 Calcium is well-known for supporting bone development and maintaining healthy bones, and it also plays essential roles in blood circulation and muscle and nerve functions.